vidarlo/wp-tournament-registration/readme.txt

 == Description ==

 WP Tournament Registration is a plugin that provides shortcodes intended for registering players with hobby sport events.
-As a matter of fact, it was made for the championship of my [local chess club](https://schach-goettingen.de/).There are four shortcodes for different views:
+As a matter of fact, it was made for the championship of my [local chess club](https://schach-goettingen.de/).
+There are four shortcodes for different views:

 * `[wptournregedit tournament_id=\"myID\" /]` is an editor for the players\' data.
 * `[wptournregexport tournament_id=\"myID\"]...[/wptournregexport]` is a plain text export filter